This article is intended to give you some great macro photography ideas.

 The number of subjects is both plentiful and amazingly diverse, so ideas are limitless.

-I did include several nature photos from other photographers as samples of macro photo subjects in this article to give you a little diversity.
+I did include a few small nature photos from other photographers as samples of macro photo subjects in this article to give you a little variety fro other photographers.

-You can find a whole lot more by reading some of the other macro photography articles on this web site.
+You can find a whole lot more by reading some of the other macro photography articles I've had a chance to write on this web site.

 Most of the photos on this web site have been taken by me personally.
-I have, on occasion, used photos from other photographers as inspiration and for ideas to write articles on photography.
+I have, on occasion, used photos from other photographers as inspiration and for ideas to write additional articles.

 There are many sources of royalty free and public domain photos that are available for you to use.